atsikiridis/EC2TestSuite/README.md

 #How to use (currently OpenStack only)

-1) Source into your system the variables EC2_ACCESS_KEY, EC2_SECRET_KEY and EC2_URL.
+1) Source into your system the variables EC2_ACCESS_KEY, EC2_SECRET_KEY and EC2_URL. (in next versions they will be included in conf file.
+For now, system variables)
-2) run from bash: $python ec2_testsuite.py flavor=OpenStack
-ImageId=*yourimage*
+2) $ sudo python setup.py install
+3) Install prettytable in your preferred way.
+4) $ec2test -f openstack -i *yourimage*

+--debug flag is functional for further debugging.

 #Big TODO (5 stuff at the time)

-* Write setup.py and manage dependencies and packages.
-* Make command line robust and extensible.
-Support --debug .
-* Logger. (out, err).
-* Write Reporter functionality (with tables etc.).
+* More Info if image is invalid.
+* Create real xmls, not <code>0</code> toy.
 * Manage all configuration.
-If not in ini file, THEN on the command line
+If not in ini file, THEN on the command line.
+* Fully support basic commands (filters, flavors).
+* Write unit tests.

 #License